-Current tax for the current and prior years is, to the extent unpaid, recognised as a liability.
-If the amount already paid in respect of the current and prior years exceeds the amount payable, the excess is recognised as an asset.
-The benefits relating to a tax loss that can be carried back to recover current tax of a previous year are held as an asset.
+Current tax for the current period is, to the extent unpaid, recognised as a liability.
+If the amount already paid in respect of the current period exceeds the amount payable, the excess is recognised as an asset.

 Deferred tax

 Deferred income tax is provided, using the liability method, on all temporary differences at the balance sheet date between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes with the following exceptions: